de

 History

-Legendary US polar explorer Richard Evelyn Byrd explored this part of Antarctica between 1929 and 1941 on three expeditions and named it after his wife Marie.
-Rear Admiral Byrd discovered a huge volcano during a flight on November 18, 1934.
-He later named the mountain after Mabelle Sidley, the daughter of a contributor to the Byrd Antarctic Expedition.
+The renowned American polar explorer Richard Evelyn Byrd conducted three expeditions between 1929 and 1941 to explore this part of Antarctica, naming it after his wife, Marie.
+During a flight on November 18, 1934, Rear Admiral Byrd discovered a massive volcano, which he later named after Mabelle Sidley, the daughter of a supporter of the Byrd Antarctic Expedition.

-Today Mount Sidley is the only mountain in the range not named for a member of the US Antarctic Services Executive Commitee.
-Mount Sidley was first climbed as late as January 11, 1990 by New Zealander Bill Atkinson, followed by two more ascents in the early 1990‘s by US Antarctic Scientific Program field parties.
-It wasn‘t until 2010 that Sidley saw its third ascent.
-While Mount Vinson (4892 meters), the highest peak in Antarctica, has already been climbed several hundred times, until now only a handful of mountaineers and true explorers stood on top of Antarctica´s highest volcano.
+Today, Mount Sidley is the only peak in the range not named after a member of the U.S. Antarctic Service’s Executive Committee.
+Mount Sidley was first summited on January 11, 1990, by New Zealander Bill Atkinson, followed by two additional ascents by U.S. Antarctic Scientific Program field teams in the early 1990s.
+It wasn’t until 2010 that the mountain saw its third ascent.
+While Mount Vinson (4,892 meters), the tallest peak in Antarctica, has been climbed several hundred times, only a handful of mountaineers and true explorers have stood atop Antarctica’s highest volcano to this day.

 check_circle_outline Included: